-How to Remove Extension from File Name in Python?
+How to Remove File Extension in Python (6 Easy Ways)

 Get file name without extension in python